Manuel Neuer: 10 things on the Bayern Munich and Germany No.1

 7) Nummer Eins

 Since their days at Gelsenkirchen, Tapalovic - six years Neuer's senior - has helped his protege, eventually seeing the pupil now become the master.
 "I spoke to Neuer," explained Jupp Heynckes, Bayern boss at the time.
 "I wanted a goalkeeper of his class and personality to put forward his own arguments concerning the goalkeeping coach.
 When Manuel tells me he has to improve in certain areas and he can only do that with Tapalovic, I think it's really wonderful."

-Die Mannschaft has had a string of world-class goalkeepers from Sepp Maier and Bodo Illgner to Kahn and Lehmann.
+Germany has had a string of world-class goalkeepers from Sepp Maier and Bodo Illgner to Kahn and Lehmann.
 Neuer was just 24 when he succeeded the latter two as his nation's Nummer Eins - number one - at the 2010 FIFA World Cup.
-That made him Germany's third-youngest-ever World Cup 'keeper after Illgner, who was 23 when he started the triumphant 1990 tournament, and Wolfgang Fahrian, the a raw 20-year-old at the 1962 finals.
+That made him Germany's third-youngest-ever World Cup 'keeper after Illgner, who was 23 when he started the triumphant 1990 tournament, and Wolfgang Fahrian, then a raw 20-year-old at the 1962 finals.

 8) Winning it all

 In his illustrious career so far, Neuer has almost won everything possible for a European footballer.
-A nine-time Bundesliga champion, six-time DFB Cup winner, two UEFA Champions Leagues, one FIFA Club World Cup, two UEFA Super Cups, five DFL Supercups, and to top it all off, that prized FIFA World Cup title from 2014.
+A nine-time Bundesliga champion, six-time DFB Cup winner, two UEFA Champions Leagues, one FIFA Club World Cup, two UEFA Super Cups, six DFL Supercups, and to top it all off, that prized FIFA World Cup title from 2014.

 9) Everyone's Phone-a-Friend